 One of the first steps your solicitor will take in your personal injury claim is sending a 'letter of claim' to the defendant, either directly or through their solicitor or insurance company.
 The letter sets out the basis of the claim and asks the defendant whether they accept liability for your injury.

 Time limits for responding to a personal injury claim

 In the majority of cases, the defendant must:

 - acknowledge the letter of claim within 21 days, and

 - provide a full response within 3 months of the acknowledgement.
 The response must include certain documents, known as disclosure if the defendant denies your claim.

 If the defendant does not respond within these time limits, they will be in breach of the pre-action protocol for personal injury claims.
 Your solicitor is entitled to apply for a Court Order that will force the defendant to respond to your claim.

 The application your solicitor will make is called an Application to Court for Pre-Action Disclosure (PAD).
 After filing the court papers, your solicitor will attend a court hearing and must prove to the judge that the defendant has materially failed to comply with pre-action protocols.

 If the court is satisfied that the defendant is not responding to your claim, it may grant a Court Order:

 - requiring the defendant to accept or deny liability; and

-- forcing the defendant to disclose the information and documents that are required to move the claim forward.
+- forcing the defendant to disclose any information and documents that are required to move the claim forward.

 In most cases, the defendant will have to pay your legal costs in making the PAD application.
 This usually provides sufficient incentive for the defendant to co-operate and respond.